 - The outdoor unit must only be installed outside.
-If a shelter is required, it must have broad openings on all 4 sides and installation clearances must be observed (figure 13). - Choose the location of the appliance after discussion with the client. - We recommend choosing a site that is sunny but sheltered from strong cold prevailing winds. - The unit must be easily accessible for future installation and maintenance work (page 20). - Ensure that connections to the hydraulic unit can be made easily. - The outdoor unit is able to withstand bad weather but avoid installing it in a position where it is likely to be exposed to significant dirt or flowing water (under a defective gutter for example). - Water may flow out of the outdoor unit when it is operating.
+If a shelter is required, it must have broad openings on all 4 sides and installation clearances must be observed (figure 13). - Choose the location of the appliance after discussion with the client. - We recommend choosing a site that is sunny but sheltered from strong cold prevailing winds. - The unit must be easily accessible for future installation and maintenance work (figure 13). - Ensure that connections to the hydraulic unit can be made easily.

+- The outdoor unit is able to withstand bad weather but avoid installing it in a position where it is likely to be exposed to significant dirt or flowing water (e.g. under a broken gutter). - Water may flow out of the outdoor unit when it is operating.
 Do not install the unit on a paved terrace; choose a well-drained location (e.g. gravel or sand).
 If installation is carried out in an area where the temperature stays below 0°C for long periods, check that the presence of ice does not present any danger.
-A drainage pipe can also be connected to the outdoor unit (see figure 14). - Nothing should obstruct the air circulation through the evaporator and out from the fan (figure 13). - Keep the outdoor unit away from heat sources and flammable products. - Make sure that the unit does not disturb the surrounding area or inhabitants (noise level, draught, low temperature of the ejected air freezing the plants in its path).
+A drainage pipe can also be connected to the outdoor unit (figure 14). - Nothing should obstruct the air circulation through the evaporator and out from the fan (figure 13). - Keep the outdoor unit away from heat sources and flammable products.